Search

 ISLA logo

-EU Small NFC trading with a Swiss Bank or Third Country
+EU Small NFC Trading with a Swiss Bank or Third Country

-EU Small NFC trading with a Swiss Bank or Third Country
+EU Small NFC Trading with a Swiss Bank or Third Country

-Status: Best Practice Finalised, Last Updated: 26/04/2021
+Status: Finalised Last Updated: 26/04/2021

 Question:

-What happens in the case of a EU Small NFC trading with a Swiss Bank acting as a borrower in connection with reporting Field 1.03 (Reporting Counterparty) that needs a LEI from the reporting counterparty, if the Small NFC does not have a LEI (in case where an EU Small NFC lender delegates reporting to a Swiss bank), what would the Swiss bank report in that case?
+What happens in the case of a EU Small NFC trading with a Swiss Bank acting as a borrower in connection with reporting Field 1.03 (Reporting Counterparty) that needs a LEI from the reporting counterparty, if the Small NFC does not have a LEI (in case where an EU Small NFC lender delegates reporting to a Swiss bank),what would the Swiss bank report in that case?

 Best Practice: